Disaster has struck your home or office, water is everywhere and the clock is ticking down.

 As you can see, properly drying and restoring papers and books can be a very time-consuming and tedious process.

 If you’re not able to immediately start on the cleaning and drying process, you may want to buy yourself more time to do so by rinsing off any dirt, placing them in plastic Ziploc bags and storing them in your freezer.
 (FYI: Books should be frozen while standing vertically on their spines.)

 If you have multiple items around the same size (file folders or books), place them in upright in a milk crate or box that won’t become water-logged and separate each item with wax paper or a paper towel (this will make it easier to separate them later).

 Freezing your water-damaged items won’t hurt them, but it’s still a good idea to deal with them in a timely fashion.

 Don’t Feel Comfortable Restoring Important Papers or Books Yourself?
 Call ServiceMaster Absolute!

 If you don’t want to risk causing more damage to your water-damaged possessions, we’re ready to help.

-The ServiceMaster Absolute team specializes in salvaging and restoring contents damaged by fire, flood, or even mold.
+The ServiceMaster Absolute team specializes in salvaging and restoring contents damaged by fire or flood.
 Give us a call at 800-677-6756!